NiekD/mqtt_v1/README.md

 To get mqtt integrated with pilight, you need to copy or move several files from the download folder to different pilight folders and modify one lua core file:

-⦁	copy or move mqtt.c and mqtt.h from <download folder>/core/ to pilight/libs/pilight/core/
+⦁	copy or move mqtt.c and mqtt.h from mqtt_v1/core/ to pilight/libs/pilight/core/

-⦁	copy or move mqtt.c and mqtt.h from <download folder>/lua_c/ to pilight/libs/pilight/lua_c/network/
+⦁	copy or move mqtt.c and mqtt.h from mqtt_v1/lua_c/ to pilight/libs/pilight/lua_c/network/

 ⦁	Make a backup copy of pilight/libs/pilight/lua_c/network.h/ so you can restore it if installation would fail.

-⦁	copy or move network.h from <download folder>/lua_c/network.h to pilight/libs/pilight/lua_c/
+⦁	copy or move network.h from mqtt_v1/lua_c/network.h to pilight/libs/pilight/lua_c/

-⦁	copy or move mqttgetmsg.lua and mqttpublish.lua from <download folder>/actions/ to pilight/libs/pilight/events/actions/
+⦁	copy or move mqttgetmsg.lua and mqttpublish.lua from mqtt_v1/actions/ to pilight/libs/pilight/events/actions/

 Now pilight can be recompiled (using setup.sh in the pilight folder) and if that succeeds, the mqtt actions are available to be used in your rules.
 For instance: